sirishbhu/Dog-breed-detector/README.md

-[//]: # (Image References)

 [image1]: ./images/sample_dog_output.png "Sample Output"
-[image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
-[image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+The project is a part of Udacity's Data Science Nanodegree.Here,we built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!

-## Project Instructions
+### Libraries

+The libraries used in this project are as follows-
+1.sklearn
+2.keras
+3.numpy
+4.glob
+5.random
+6.opencv
+7.matplotlib
+8.tqdm
+9.PIL

+### Files
+dog_app.ipynb -Our main code notebook
+bottleneck features- For storing pre-trained models  like VGG-16 and ResNet-50 so that we don't need to train our model from scratch.
+haarcascades- For storing pre-trained models to detect human faces.
+images- For storing images to check performance of our model.
+requirements- For storing requirements and dependencies according to OS.
+saved_models- For storing trained CNN models.
+extract_bottleneck_features.py- For extracting bottleneck features of the specified pre-trained model.

 ### Instructions